A nilpotent IP polynomial multiple recurrence theorem: Topological multiple recurrence

-The following refined version of the nilpotent IP polynomial topological mutiple recurrence theorem due to Bergelson and Leibman \cite{MR1972634}*{Theorem 0.19} does not only guarantee the existence of a ``recurrent'' point, but also allows one to choose it from a finite subset $Sx$ of any given orbit. \begin{theorem}[Nilpotent Hales-Jewett] Assume that $G$ acts on the right on a compact metric space $(X,\rho)$ by homeomorphisms.
-For every system $A$, every $\epsilon>0$ and every $H\in\Fin$ there exists $N\in\Fin$, $N>H$, and a finite set $S\subset G$ such that for every $x\in X$ there exist a non-empty $\alpha\subset N$ and $s\in S$ such that $\rho(xsg(\alpha),xs)<\epsilon$ for every $g\in A$. \end{theorem} Here we follow Bergelson and Leibman and use ``Hales-Jewett'' as a shorthand for ``IP topological multiple recurrence'', although Theorem~\ref{thm:nil-hj} does not imply the classical Hales-Jewett theorem on monochrome combinatorial lines.
-The fact that Theorem~\ref{thm:nil-hj} does indeed generalize \cite{MR1972634}*{Theorem 0.19} follows from Corollary~\ref{cor:set-monomials} that substitutes \cite{MR1972634}*{\textsection 1 and \textsection 2}.
+The following refined version of the nilpotent IP polynomial topological mutiple recurrence theorem due to Bergelson and Leibman \cite[Theorem 0.19]{MR1972634} does not only guarantee the existence of a ``recurrent'' point, but also allows one to choose it from a finite subset $Sx$ of any given orbit. \begin{theorem}[Nilpotent Hales--Jewett] Assume that $G$ acts on the right on a compact metric space $(X,\rho)$ by homeomorphisms.
+For every system $A$, every $\epsilon>0$ and every $H\in\Fin$ there exists $N\in\Fin$, $N>H$, and a finite set $S\subset G$ such that for every $x\in X$ there exist a non-empty $\alpha\subset N$ and $s\in S$ such that $\rho(xsg(\alpha),xs)<\epsilon$ for every $g\in A$. \end{theorem} Here we follow Bergelson and Leibman and use ``Hales--Jewett'' as a shorthand for ``IP topological multiple recurrence'', although Theorem~\ref{thm:nil-hj} does not imply the classical Hales--Jewett theorem on monochrome combinatorial lines.
+The fact that Theorem~\ref{thm:nil-hj} does indeed generalize \cite[Theorem 0.19]{MR1972634} follows from Corollary~\ref{cor:set-monomials} that substitutes \cite[\textsection 1 and \textsection 2]{MR1972634}.

-The reason that Theorem~\ref{thm:nil-hj} does not imply the classical Hales-Jewett theorem is that it does not apply to semigroups.
+The reason that Theorem~\ref{thm:nil-hj} does not imply the classical Hales--Jewett theorem is that it does not apply to semigroups.
 However, it is stronger than van der Waerden-type topological recurrence results, since it makes no finite generation assumptions.
-We refer to \cite{MR1972634}*{\textsection 5.5} and \cite{MR1715320}*{\textsection 3.3} for a discussion of these issues.
+We refer to \cite[\textsection 5.5]{MR1972634} and \cite[\textsection 3.3]{MR1715320} for a discussion of these issues.
 It would be interesting to extend Theorem~\ref{thm:nil-hj} to nilpotent semigroups (note that nilpotency of a group can be characterized purely in terms of semigroup relations). \begin{proof} We use PET induction on the weight vector $w(A)$.
 If $w(A)$ vanishes identically then $A$ is the empty system and there is nothing to show.
 Assume that the conclusion is known for every system whose weight vector precedes $w(A)$.
 Let $h\in A$ be an element of maximal level, without loss of generality we may assume $h\not\equiv 1_{G}$.
 Let $k$ be such that every $k$-tuple of elements of $X$ contains a pair of elements at distance $<\epsilon/2$.

 We define finite sets $H_{i}\in\Fin$, finite sets $B_{i},\tilde B_{i}\subset G$, systems $A_{i}$ whose weight vector precedes $w(A)$, positive numbers $\epsilon_{i}$, and finite sets $N_{i}\in\Fin$ by induction on $i$ as follows.
 Begin with $H_{0}:=H$ and $B_{0}=\tilde B_{0}=\{1_{G}\}$.
 The weight vector $w(A_{i})$ of the system